-- Staff will arrive 10-14 days before campers for a longer training and will be tested at the beginning of staff training.
+- Staff will arrive 10-14 days before campers and will be tested at the beginning of staff training.
 Surveillance testing of staff will continue throughout the summer.

-- Camper drop off times will be staggered by cabins, and only campers will leave the car.
-Campers will receive a COVID and general health screening at their cars and be greeted by a counselor to help campers get settled into their cabin.
+- Camper drop off will be between 2-5pm, and only campers will leave the car.
+Campers will receive a health screening at their cars and be greeted by a counselor to help campers get settled into their cabin.

 - Cabins will function as pods and will do all their activities and meals together.
 This means campers will not have as much free choice of activities as in past years.
 Any interactions with other groups will be masked, distanced and outdoors (including interactions between siblings in different cabin groups).

-- Approved masks or face coverings will need to be worn at all times, outside of swimming, eating and sleeping.
+- Approved masks or face coverings will need to be worn at all times, outside of swimming, eating and while at their cabin.